Winter checklist: Top 5 tips for trailer maintenance

 Vehicle and trailer body:

 Make sure all the above components are compliant with MOT.
-Some of these checks require specific tools, knowledge, and skills.
-If you can’t unsure how to maintain them, you can outsource your trailer maintenance to an experienced and reliable third part
+Some of these checks require specific tools, knowledge and skills.
+If you are unsure how to maintain them, you can outsource your trailer maintenance from an experienced and reliable third party.

 Protect your fleet with TIP

 TIP is a highly experienced provider of trailer maintenance and repair programs.
 We have been servicing trailers for over 50 years.
 We offer our customers maintenance and repair services with or without a contract.
-Our programs provide cost savings, flexibility, and access to a large team of qualified technicians trained on the latest technologies and working from a network of over 130 locations in Europe and Canada.
+Our programs provide cost savings, flexibility, and access to a large team of qualified technicians trained on the latest technologies and working across the nation, throughout Europe and beyond.